 Methotrexate (MTX), the antifolate drug, is a commonly used cancer chemotherapeutic agent.
 MTX is used for leukemia, lymphoma, osteosarcoma, lung, and breast cancers.
 Additionally, MTX is used as an immunosuppressant in rheumatoid arthritis, psoriasis, and inflammatory bowel diseases (Khan et al., 2012).
 Despite wide clinical uses and high efficacy, nephrotoxicity associated with high morbidity and mortality remains a major and doselimiting problem of MTX.
 Acute kidney injury (AKI) and dysfunction occurs in about 2-12% of patients with hematological malignancies treated with highdose MTX (Howard et al., 2016).
-Increased generation of reactive oxygen species (ROS), and reactive nitrogen species (RNS) seem to play a pivotal role in the pathogenesis of MTX nephrotoxicity (Armagan et al..
-2015).
-Oxidative/nitrative stress increases the production of inflammatory cytokines, as tumor necrosis factor-a (TNF- $\alpha$ ), via activation of nuclear factor- $\kappa$ B (NF- $\kappa$ B) pathway.
+Increased generation of reactive oxygen species (ROS), and reactive nitrogen species (RNS) seem to play a of MTX pivotal role in the pathogenesis nephrotoxicity (Armagan et 2015). al., Oxidative/nitrative stress increases the production of inflammatory cytokines, as tumor necrosis factor-a (TNF- α), via activation of nuclear factor- κ B (NF- κ B) pathway.
 Subsequent up-regulation of the apoptotic pathways finally leads to AKI and renal failure (Erboga et al., 2015).
 In addition, several antioxidants and anti-apoptotic agents were used successfully against AKI induced by MTX (Dabak and Kocaman, 2015; Ulusoy et al., 2016).

 Hesperidin (HN) is an active flavonoid found in citrus fruits possessing antioxidant and antiinflammatory actions (Li and Schluesener, 2017).
 It was reported that HN significantly protected against AKI induced by cisplatin, acrylamide, and iron in rats (Pari et al., 2014; Kumar et al., 2017; Hamdy et al., 2017).
 HN also significantly prevented diabetic nephropathy in rats and mice with diabetes mellitus (Iskender et al., 2017; Zhang et al., 2018).
-In addition, the effect of HN against MTX nephrotoxicity was not yet investigate the probable protective effect of HN against MTX-induced AKI in rats.
+In addition, the effect of HN against MTX nephrotoxicity was not yet investigated.
+Therefore, the present work was done to investigate the probable protective effect of HN against MTX-induced AKI in rats.